 Presently I am teaching at the University of Peshawar, Khyber Pakhtunkhwa, Pakistan as a lecturer in English.
 I am looking forward to publishing and conducting more research.
 I am enjoying an exciting teaching career and my PhD has certainly opened up new avenues of professional and intellectual growth for me.

 Successful applicants to the programme will also have demonstrated a strong performance at Master’s level in a subject related to linguistics, will have completed a course in research methods, and will have some experience of conducting empirical research (possibly as part of the Master’s degree).

 All PhD candidates are normally required to take the MA in Language and Communication Research during their first year of candidature and obtain a minimum of 60%.

-For non-native speakers of English, an IELTS of 7.0 or more is essential.
+For non-native speakers of English, an IELTS overall score of 7.5 with at least 7.0 in each sub score is essential.

 In the research proposal (around 1,000 words, 3-4 pages) please outline your rationale, proposed methodology, and research objectives, including a short bibliography.
 This should be appended to your application.

 In your personal statement, we would like you to tell us about why you are applying for a PhD – what your current situation is, whether you need a PhD for your own personal development, or for professional reasons, what your experience has been to date as a student/researcher/teacher in the area of English Language and Communication, and why you have chosen Cardiff as an appropriate research environment for your particular area of interest.